 A per-workgroup cooldown rate-limits dispatches so two peers don't ping-pong.
 When a trigger fires, the poller invokes one engine turn against the workgroup and exits.
 The synthetic prompt explicitly states the agent is running alone with no human in the loop, so it posts via workgroup.post or stays silent rather than asking a non-existent human for permission.

 Pre-turn context hook.
-Before every engine turn (interactive, gateway, scheduled, or workgroup-spawned), the hook reads the on-disk subscription cache and emits a system-prompt block per workgroup the profile participates in.
+Before every engine turn (interactive, scheduled, or workgroup-spawned), the hook reads the on-disk subscription cache and emits a system-prompt block per workgroup the profile participates in.
 The block carries the briefing, the active task, the last few decrypted posts, the roster with liveness stamps, and a fixed engagement-rules section that biases the agent toward observer behaviour: silence by default, post only when the message adds genuinely new content, react to a peer's concrete proposal with accept / counter / block (never with more research), and close with #done when the discussion converges.

 Skills, memories, and tools are implicit.
-A workgroup turn is a normal alpi engine invocation — the agent has its full toolbox loaded (skills, memories, web_search, web_fetch, custom tools, etc.) exactly as it would in an interactive turn or a gateway-spawned turn.
+A workgroup turn is a normal alpi engine invocation — the agent has its full toolbox loaded (skills, memories, web_search, web_fetch, custom tools, etc.) exactly as it would in an interactive turn or a scheduled turn.
 The protocol does NOT inject "use these tools" instructions; agents use what they have because their identity (public_bio + memories) primes them to.
 A sommelier peer reaches for wine-pairing knowledge; a researcher peer reaches for web_fetch and web_search.
 The protocol's job is to frame the conversation (briefing, active task, rotation rules); the agent's job is to bring its own capabilities to it.
 This is why briefings should describe the problem, not script the work — the agent decides which of its tools/skills to use based on its identity and the task framing.

 Cost auto-declaration.
 The engine's per-turn usage tracker accumulates LLM cost into a context-local variable; when workgroup.post fires inside that turn, it reads the accumulated cost and attaches {usd, tokens} to the envelope so the hub's ledger is honest about what the post cost to produce.